jina-ai/jina/docs/fundamentals/executor/executor-api.md

 Executor methods decorated with `@requests` are bound to specific network requests, and respond to network queries.

-You can import `requests` decorator via
+You can import the `requests` decorator via

 ```python
 from jina import requests